To read a more recent update: Update on biosimilars in Canada – October 2021.

 Since our last update in August 2020, Health Canada approved 11 biosimilars of 5 innovator products.
 This includes approval of 2 biosimilars of 2 innovator products in 2021.

 This brings the total Health Canada approvals to 36 biosimilars of 14 innovator products.
-The complete list is below (italicized products are not yet marketed):
+The complete list is below (italicized products are not yet marketed); items 37 and later are added after the initial publication of this article, and the complete table is found here):

 Biosimilar submissions under review